 Do you notice that you spend too much time online with friends that it impacts your ability to study?
 Are you on your phone when you could be doing other activities?
 See if you can determine how you spend your time to determine if there might be activities you scale back on or avoid at certain times.

 Create a list of upcoming responsibilities and activities you have coming up and rank them based on importance.
 You may notice that you are not always following your preferred order when you participate in things.

 THREE STRATEGIES TO TRY TODAY

-If you are curious about learning more about you procrastination you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious about learning about possible factors that might impact your time management, you may find it helpful to take one of our 8 mental health screening tools.

 - We also developed a COPE stress test to further guide you as well.